diffplug/spotless/plugin-gradle/README.md

     licenseHeader '/* (C) $YEAR */', '(import|const|declare|export|var) ' // or licenseHeaderFile
     // note the '(import|const|...' argument - this is a regex which identifies the top
-    // of the file, be careful that all of your source has a suitable top-level declaration
+    // of the file, be careful that all of your sources have a suitable top-level declaration,
     // or pick a regex which works better for your code }
 }